Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Proposed Methods

 This yields

-We employ the righthand side of equation (\ref{threshold1}) as the threshold of an alert of the 1st D-MDL.
+We employ the righthand side of (\ref{threshold1}) as the threshold of an alert of the 1st D-MDL.

-The threshold $\epsilon ^{(2)}_{w}$ for the 2nd D-MDL $\Psi ^{(2)}_{t}$ can also be derived similarly with the 1st one.
-Note that by equation (\ref{hyp2}), the threshold is 2 times the accuracy parameter for the hypothesis testing.
-Letting $\delta _{2}$ be the confidence parameter, we have
+The threshold $\epsilon ^{(2)}_{w}=\epsilon w$ for the 2nd D-MDL $\Psi ^{(2)}_{t}$ can also be derived similarly with the 1st one.
+Note that by (\ref{hyp2}), the threshold is 2 times the accuracy parameter for the hypothesis testing.
+Letting $\delta _{2}$ be the confidence parameter, by (\ref{type12}), Type I error probability is less than $\delta _{2}$ if the following inequality holds:

-We employ the righthand side of equation (\ref{threshold2}) as the threshold of an alert of the 2nd D-MDL.
+We employ the righthand side of (\ref{threshold2}) as the threshold of an alert of the 2nd D-MDL.
 In practice, $\delta_{1}$ and $\delta _{2}$ are estimated from data (see Sec.
 4.2).
+The hierarchical sequential D-MDL algorithm is summarized in Algorithm 2: